 The last semester is devoted to writing up the thesis document (target size 80-150 pages).
 At the end of the program, the findings are presented to the graduate program and the university in a public Ph.D. thesis defense.
-The thesis committee judges the presentation in the thesis defense together with the content and form of the thesis to determine whether to accept or reject the thesis.
+The thesis committee judges the presentation in the thesis School of Engineering and Science Graduate Handbook - Computer Science defense together with the content and form of the thesis to determine whether to accept or reject the thesis.
 The Ph.D. thesis is not graded with respect to the Jacobs University grading system but may be awarded with an honour's predicate.

-Ph.D. students are encouraged but not required to enlist in courses offered in the Smart Systems or related programs that can deepen and expand the perspective of the own chosen area of research.
+Ph.D. students are encouraged but not required to enlist in courses offered in the Computer Science or related graduate programs that can deepen and expand the perspective of the own chosen area of research.